ezair/Autograding-System/README.md

 To make migrations , simply type "docker-compose run web python3 manage.py migrate"

+To sign into admin page, Username: "Admin", Password: "Admin"

 Varying on your computer, you may have to put sudo in front of the command.